Warning Warning Savings protection The AMF warns the public against certain platforms proposing investments in real estate as "royalties"

 Key Dates

-January 14, 2026 - AMF publishes 2026 priorities, including open finance as part of innovation framework.
+- AMF publishes 2026 priorities, including open finance as part of innovation framework

-TBD (consultation period) - Public consultation on open finance proposals; firms should check AMF site for exact submission deadline (typically 1-3 months post-publication).
-DEADLINE
+- Public consultation on open finance proposals; firms should check AMF site for exact submission deadline (typically 1-3 months post-publication)

 Compliance Impact

 Urgency: High – As a consultation, immediate engagement is critical to shape rules, but full implementation may not hit until 2027+.
-It matters due to alignment with AMF's 2026 priorities on innovation (AI, tokenization, MiCA) and resilience (DORA, cybersecurity), risking fines or supervisory action
+It matters due to alignment with AMF's 2026 priorities on innovation (AI, tokenization, MiCA) and resilience (DORA, cybersecurity), risking fines or supervisory actions for non-prepared firms amid EU harmonization push.
+Early movers gain competitive edge in data-driven services.

 BankAsset ManagerFintech